ettersi/ComputationalMathematics/README.md

-Lecture slides and homework assignments for

-MA5233 Compuational Mathematics
+# MA5233 Compuational Mathematics

-taught at the National University of Singapore.
+Lecture slides and homework assignments for MA5233 Computational Mathematics at the National University of Singapore.